Bertram Chambers: First World War and service in Canada

 Returning to England, Chambers took command of HMS Illustrious from August to October 1914, then took command of HMS Roxburgh until April 1915.
 From 1915 to 1917, he was Admiralty Port Officer, Scapa, concurrently commanding HMS Imperieuse.
 He was promoted to rear-admiral on 27 April 1917 and retired the following day at his own request.

 In July 1917, he was appointed Port Convoy Officer and Senior Naval Officer, Escorts, Halifax, arriving the following month.
 The Admiralty had initially proposed that Chambers should be titled "Senior Naval Officer Afloat, Halifax".
 The Royal Canadian Navy objected to the idea of giving such a title to a British officer under the command of the Admiralty, and transferred Vice-Admiral William Oswald Story, who outranked him, to Halifax.
 In December 1917, Chambers was among the senior officers who dealt with the aftermath of the Halifax Explosion.
 In 1918, he and his staff were transferred to Quebec City.

 He was appointed a Companion of the Order of the Bath in 1919 "For valuable services as Port Convoy Officer, Halifax, Nova Scotia".

 Later life

 Chambers was promoted to vice-admiral on the Retired List in 1922 and admiral on the Retired List in 1926.
 He was a member of the Metropolitan Asylums Board in 1921, as well as a Younger Brother of Trinity House.
 He published his memoirs, Salt Junk, in 1927.
 He died at Moreton Hampstead, Devon, in 1945.

 Family

-He was the father of the motor racing manager Marcus Chambers.
+In 1901, Chambers married Nora Bertrand, Daughter of William Wickham Bertrand of Roy Cove, Falkland Islands, and sister of botanist Elinor Frances Vallentin.
+Together they had a son; motor racing manager Marcus Mordaunt Bertrand Chambers, and a daughter.